gnieb/react-app-challenges-mega/README.md

 # React Challenges - in one mega app

+## Table of Contents / To Do
+- stop watch
+- react router
+- react tests
+- contact form
+-

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).